pnnl/lamellar-runtime/README.md

 ```

 # Utilizing a Darc within an active message
-Please refer to the [Darc][crate::darc] documentation for more details and examples
+Please refer to the [Darc](https://docs.rs/lamellar/latest/lamellar/darc) documentation for more details and examples
 ```
 use lamellar::active_messaging::prelude::*;
 use std::sync::atomic::{AtomicUsize,Ordering};